mhaidarhanif/rewinds/README.md

 These are the main environment variables you need to set up on your own for developing locally:

 - `DATABASE_URL`
+  - Used with Prisma ORM.
+Get it from local database or [PlanetScale](https://planetscale.com/docs/concepts/connection-strings)
 - `UPLOADCARE_PUBLIC_KEY`
+  - Used with Uploadcare's file uploader widget.
+Get it from [Uploadcare](https://uploadcare.com/docs/start/settings)

 To manage the environment variables, you can either use: